- info@mjrooney.co.uk

 The first question to ask any basement contractor is simple: are you fully insured?

-It’s important to check that the cover isn’t just a general builder’s policy.
-Basement construction carries unique risks, so your contractor should have insurance specifically tailored for this type of work.
-That typically includes protection for employees, the public, the works on site, and any professional advice given.
+It’s important to check that the cover isn’t just a standard builder’s policy.
+Basement projects require specialist insurance due to the complexity of underpinning, waterproofing and working below ground level.
+Your contractor should have policies that cover employees, the public, the works on site, and any professional advice given.

-The key point: don’t proceed until you’ve seen evidence of valid insurance in place.
+The key point: don’t proceed until you’ve seen clear evidence of valid and appropriate insurance in place.

 2. Look for Proven Experience